1Password/typeshare/docs/src/usage/annotations.md

 ### Override Type for a Field

-You can also use language-specific arguments to tell Typeshare to treat the a field as a type in a particular output language.
+You can also use language-specific arguments to tell Typeshare to treat a field as a type in a particular output language.
 For example,
 ```rust
 #[typeshare]
 struct MyStruct {